Frozen Feature Augmentation for Few-Shot Image Classification: Related Works

 In contrast, we do not introduce additional prompts \cite{Jia2022} or intermediate parameters \cite{Gao2023,Chen2022} that require backpropagating through the network.
-Instead, we train a small network on top of frozen features from a ViT.
+Instead, we train a small network on top of frozen features coming from a vision transformer.
 This aligns with linear probing \cite{Radford2021} which is typically used to transfer vision models to other tasks \cite{He2023,Zhai2022,Dehghani2023} --- our objective.

-Further, we focus on few-shot transfer learning \cite{Vinyals2016,Lake2019} in contrast to meta- or metric-based few-shot learning \cite{Snell2017,Requeima2019,Bateni2020,Oreshkin2018,Nichol2018,Rodriguez2020,Cheung2021}.
-Kolesnikov \etal \cite{Kolesnikov2020} and Dehghani \etal \cite{Dehghani2023} reveal that a lightweight model trained on frozen features from a large-scale pretrained backbone yields high performance across a wide number of downstream (few-shot) tasks.
-Transfer learning has also shown to be competitive or slightly better than meta-learning approaches \cite{Dumoulin2021}.
-Building on these works, we propose frozen feature augmentation to improve few-shot transfer learning.
+In addition, we focus our experiments around transfer learning on few-shot data \cite{Vinyals2016,Lake2019}.
+Although not surprising, few-shot results obtained by Dehghani \etal \cite{Dehghani2023} clearly show significant gaps between linear probing and full finetuning.
+We take these results as an incentive to improve upon linear probing.

 \textbf{Data augmentation}: One go-to method to improve performance while training in a low-data regime is data augmentation \cite{Steiner2022}.
 Some prominent candidates in computer vision are AutoAugment \cite{Cubuk2019}, AugMix \cite{Hendrycks2020}, RandAugment \cite{Cubuk2019}, and TrivialAugment \cite{Mueller2021}.
 These methods typically combine low-level image augmentations together to augment the input.
-Works on augmentations in feature space exist \cite{DeVries2017,Verma2019,Liu2018a,Liu2023a,Kumar2019a}, but lack a large-scale empirical study on \textit{frozen features} of single-modal vision models.
+Although some works propose augmentations in feature space \cite{DeVries2017,Verma2019,Liu2018a,Liu2023a,Kumar2019a}, a large-scale empirical study on \textit{frozen features} of single-modal vision models does not exist.